Wael1231/PropHunt-Reactivited/README.md

 ## Compatability
 Prop Hunt is fully compatible with [Submerged](https://github.com/SubmergedAmongUs/Submerged)!

-# Note : Submerged didn't release version for 2023.3.28 so waiting...
+# Note : Submerged Soon will release an update next week for Among us 2023.6.13
 However, Prop Hunt will **not** work with many other mods, such as role mods and any other mod which modifies the gameplay loop.

 Maybe Working for support TownOfModrole mod (Mod came in future);